Course Outline

 Advanced File System and Storage Management for Government

-• Logical Volume Manager (LVM): creation, resizing, and management of logical volumes for flexible storage solutions
+• Logical Volume Manager (LVM): creation, resizing, and management of logical volumes.

 Service Management and Custom Units for Government

-• Advanced systemd operations to manage and control system services effectively
+• Advanced systemd operations to manage system services effectively.

-• Creating custom services and targets to meet specific agency requirements
+• Creating custom services and targets to meet specific operational requirements.

 Security and SELinux for Government

-• Understanding and configuring SELinux modes and policies to enhance security compliance
+• Understanding and implementing SELinux modes and policies to enhance system security.

-• Managing file contexts and Booleans to enforce security policies and access controls
+• Managing file contexts and Booleans to control access permissions and enforce security policies.

-• Audit logs and troubleshooting SELinux issues to identify and mitigate potential security threats
+• Reviewing audit logs and troubleshooting SELinux issues to ensure compliance with security standards.

 Monitoring and Performance Tuning for Government

-• Performance monitoring with tuned and cockpit to ensure efficient operation of government systems
+• Performance monitoring with tuned and cockpit to identify and address bottlenecks.

 Networking: Advanced Topics for Government

-• Implementing network bonding and bridging to enhance network reliability and performance
+• Implementing network bonding and bridging to improve network reliability and performance.

-• Performing basic diagnostics with tcpdump and ss to troubleshoot network issues
+• Basic diagnostics with tcpdump and ss to troubleshoot network issues.

 Backup and Recovery Essentials for Government

-• Developing backup strategies and utilizing tools such as rsync and tar to protect critical data
+• Developing backup strategies and utilizing tools such as rsync and tar to ensure data integrity.

-• Implementing snapshot and recovery scenarios to quickly restore systems and services
+• Executing snapshot and recovery scenarios to minimize downtime and data loss.

 Summary and Next Steps for Government